miladhani/theremin-like-digital-instrument/README.md

 - The PWM output is filtered using a two-stage RC low-pass filter on a breadboard.
 - The filtered output is connected to a powered speaker through the AUX tip.
 - In the lab there was no jack breakout, so the connection was made directly using the AUX cable tip.

-Project Folder Contents
-- Theremin_VL6180X_PWM
-  Full STM32CubeIDE project folder

-- 1 - PWM changing with distance (explanation).mp4
-  Demo video with explanation showing PWM change when hand distance changes.

-- 2 - PWM changing with distance.mp4
-  Demo video showing PWM variation with hand movement (no explanation).

-- 3 - The final instrument (explanation).mp4
-  Full demo of the final theremin-like instrument with explanation.

-- 4 - The final instrument.mp4
-  Demo of the final working instrument (no explanation).

-- Theremin_Project_Report.pdf
-  Final project report.

-- pwm1.png, pwm2.png
-  Oscilloscope captures of the PWM output (reference condition and while moving the hand).

-- filter1.png, filter2.png
-  Photos of the RC low-pass filter built on the breadboard.